Skip to main content

 • Find similar deals between unrelated parties.

-• Tweak for market shifts or unique asset quirks.
+• Adjust for market changes or unique asset features.

-4. Lock in the fair price: Bring in an outside appraiser, pull market data, or use industry benchmarks to justify what you paid.
-The IRS Arm’s Length Standard spells out what flies.
+4. Support the price: Bring in an independent appraiser, market data, or industry benchmarks to validate the deal’s fairness.

-5. File the paperwork (if needed): For tax time, slap Form 8275 or the right schedules onto your return to prove the deal was on the level.
+5. File the paperwork: Attach Form 8275 or relevant schedules to your tax return to prove the deal’s legitimacy.

-• Ask the IRS for a Private Letter Ruling (PLR): The agency will rule on whether your specific deal passes muster.
-Handy for tricky stuff like IP swaps or overseas transfers.
-Peek at IRS PLR guidance.
+• Ask for a PLR: The IRS issues a Private Letter Ruling specific to your deal, confirming whether it’s compliant.
+Useful for tricky cases like IP swaps or cross-border transfers.
+See the IRS PLR guidance.

 Action Frequency Tools/Resources

-Log every related-party deal Quarterly Accounting software with audit trails (e.g., QuickBooks, Xero)
+Document all related-party transactions Quarterly Accounting software with audit trails (e.g., QuickBooks, Xero)

-Get outside appraisals for asset swaps Annually or at deal time Certified appraisers or industry databases
+Get independent appraisals for asset swaps Annually or at deal time Certified appraisers or industry databases

-Flip through IRS Publication 547 every year Yearly IRS Pub 547
+Review IRS Publication 547 annually Yearly IRS Pub 547

 Run internal compliance checks Twice a year Tax advisors or compliance software

-Train new hires—and refresh everyone else—on arm’s length rules At onboarding and annually HR portals or LMS modules
+Train employees on arm’s length rules during onboarding and annually At hiring and annually HR portals or learning management systems

-For real estate, always use licensed realtors and escrow services to keep things transparent.
-When selling a business, bring in a neutral broker to run the talks.
-These small moves cut down on disputes and keep you square with the IRS international guidelines (as of 2026).
-Honestly, this is the easiest way to sleep at night.
+For real estate deals, always bring in licensed realtors and escrow services to keep things transparent.
+When selling a business, hire a neutral broker to handle negotiations.
+These moves reduce disputes and align with IRS international guidelines (as of 2026).

 Edited and fact-checked by the TechFactsHub editorial team.